Search for Cosmological time dilation from Gamma-Ray Bursts -- A 2021 status update: Introduction

 \section{Introduction}

 Gamma-ray bursts (GRBs) are short-duration single-shot transient events detected in keV-MeV energy range, and constitute one of the biggest and brightest explosions in the universe, with isotropic-equivalent energies between $10^{48}$ and $10^{55}$ ergs~\cite{Kumar}.
 GRBs have been traditionally bifurcated into two categories based on $T_{90}$ and $T_{50}$, which represent the durations over which 90\% and 50\% of fluence are detected, respectively~\cite{Kouveliotou93}.
 GRBs with $T_{90}> 2$ secs are known as long bursts and associated with core-collapse supernovae, whereas those with $T_{90}<2$ seconds are known as short bursts and usually associated with compact object mergers~\cite{Levan,Piran,Nakar,Berger}.
-There are, however, exceptions to this broad dichotomy, and additional sub-classes of GRBs have also been identified~\cite{Zhang09,Bromberg,Kulkarni,Tarno19}.
-The smoking gun evidence for the association of short GRBs with compact binary object mergers (involving neutron stars) was, however, provided by the simultaneous detection of gravitational waves and gamma rays from GW170817/GRB170817A~\cite{LIGO}.
+There are, however, exceptions to this broad dichotomy, and additional sub-classes of GRBs have also been identified~\cite{Horvath98,Horvath02,Horvath06,Horvath08,Zhang09,Horvath10,Bromberg,Kulkarni,Tarno19,Horvath18}.
+The smoking gun evidence for the association of short GRBs with compact binary object mergers (involving neutron stars) was, however, provided by the simultaneous detection of gravitational waves and gamma rays from GW170817/GRB170817A~\cite{LIGO}, which also enabled tests of a whole slew of modified gravity theories~\cite{Woodard}.

 Although GRBs were first detected in the 1970s~\cite{firstgrb} there were still lingering doubts as to whether GRBs are local or cosmological until the 1990s (see the contrasting viewpoints on this issue by ~\cite{Paczynski} versus ~\cite{Lamb}, as of 1995.)
 This issue was unequivocally resolved in favour of a cosmological origin, after the first precise localization and redshift determination in 1997 from the Beppo-Sax satellite~\cite{vanPara}.
 After the launch of the Neil Gehrels Swift observatory (Swift, hereafter), a large number of GRBs with confirmed redshifts have been detected~\cite{SWIFT}.